-Looking For Happiness In The 3rd Least Happy Country In The World
+Advice On How To Be Happy From The 3rd Least Happy Country In The World

 "Khosh amadee!"
 Omaid Sharifi, co-founder of ArtLords, an art collective, says as he invites us into his house in a manner that reflects true Afghan hospitality—with grace, a smile and open arms.